section-engineering-education/engineering-education/content/articles/setting-up-a-private-dns-server-with-raspberry-pi/index.md

 ### Conclusion

-The network speed can be highly utilized by using a raspberry PI by caching the addresses and in turn reduces the DNS query response time.
-Considering that a DNS server is one of the targets for cybercriminals, it is important to keep it as secure as possible.
-It is therefore important to ensure that the server receives automatic updates.
-The command sudo apt install unattended-upgrades –y can be used to configure unattended-upgrades.
+The network speed can be highly utilized by using a raspberry PI by caching the addresses and reducing the DNS query response time.
+Considering that a DNS server is one of the targets for cybercriminals, it is crucial to keep it as secure as possible.
+It is therefore vital to ensure that the server receives automatic updates.
+The command `sudo apt install unattended-upgrades –y` can be used to configure unattended-upgrades.

 ### Relevant Resources
 - [How to Use a Raspberry Pi as a DNS Server](https://www.deviceplus.com/raspberry-pi/how-to-use-a-raspberry-pi-as-a-dns-server/)